FIRST CONTACT DAY

 FIRST CONTACT DAY HISTORY

-The date is April 5, 2063, and throughout 300 years of future history, First Contact Day honors the achievements of Dr. Cochrane and the historic first interactions between humans and Vulcans.
+The date is April 5, 2063, and First Contact Day honors the achievements of Dr. Cochrane and the historic first interactions between humans and Vulcans.
 Present-day sci-fi fans celebrate the event as well.